What Does a Technician Do For Equipment Maintenance?

 • Communicate with contracts effectively to gain more insight related to the site.

-• Organize and plan preventive maintenance and repairs following priority.
+• Organize and plan preventive maintenance and repairs as a priority.

-• Manage data on the interface by logging in the work routine to communicate with other employees and owners proactively.
+• Manage data on the interface by logging into the work routine to proactively communicate with other employees and owners.

 • Pay attention to the pass-down issues by other technicians and highlight them effectively.